genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads to a reference sequence, whether the reference is a complete genome, transcriptome, or de novo assembly.

-There are at least two types of mapping stratagies - Spliced Mapping and Unsplaced Mapping.
+There are at least two types of mapping strategies - Spliced Mapping and Unsplaced Mapping.
 In case of RNA-seq data, reads are derived from mature mRNA, so there's typically no introns in the sequence.
 For example, if the read spans two exons, the reference genome might have one exon followed by an intron.

-.. note:: **What is the diference between exons and introns?**
+.. note:: **What is the difference between exons and introns?**

           Exons and introns are both parts of genes.
 However, exons code for proteins, whereas introns do not.
 In RNA splicing, introns are